Deutsche Bank's CEO says plans for 'reasonable worst-case' Brexit

-FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) is planning for a "reasonable worst-case" scenario that predicts that Britain's deal to leave the European Union will not be favorable for the financial services industry, Chief Executive John Cryan said on Thursday.
+FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) is planning for a "reasonable worst-case" scenario that predicts that Britain's deal to leave the European Union will not be favorable for the financial services industry, Chief Executive John Cryan said.

-Cryan said that the bank would be significantly affected, though in a way different from other banks because Deutsche Bank already has a headquarters in the EU and operates with a branch in London.
+Cryan said in a video published by Deutsche Bank on its external website on Thursday that the bank would be significantly affected, though in a way different from other banks because Deutsche Bank already has a headquarters in the EU and operates with a branch in London.
 For Deutsche, the Bank of England would gradually become more important as a regulator.

-In the first installment of a video series for staff called "Tower Talk: John Cryan on Brexit," Cryan sat down with Deutsche Bank's head of communications Joerg Eigendorf at the bank's London headquarters.
+In the first installment of a video series for staff called "Tower Talk: John Cryan on Brexit", Cryan sat down last week with Deutsche Bank's head of communications Joerg Eigendorf at the bank's London headquarters.

 Reporting by Tom Sims

-Note: (This version of the story was corrected to make clear video was recorded last week and posted on Thursday)